HanjingWang/Heavy-tailed-Data-in-Finance/README.md

 2. Plot the geometric median for the 5 stocks for each month compared to mean and median.
 There are 240 months in total.
 3. For the plot median error against log_N^k I made this week, I splited data randomly when I compute the median-of-means and replicate 10 times for each scale.
 For that plot lask week, I splited data equally.

+11/27-12/3:

+1. Checked the error for computing the geometric median.
+The geometric median of the rotated data is not the same as that of the original data
+2. Debuged the code and recompute the geometric median for the 5 stocks.
+Visualized them yearly and monthly.
+3. Modified the plot of computing the median error for different sample size and different number of partitions.
+Make permutations for each step.